It’s only fair that we now help our collaborators and clients to get swiftly up to speed on the joys of taking charge of one’s own way of working.

 It comes down to resilience, especially on an individual level.
 The new world of work has changed a lot and to be frank, we all need to get to grips with it.
 It’s a responsibility and also a privilege.
 Embrace it!

 Let’s start with the most common activity — remote meetings.

 1. Level the playing field

 When you run a video meeting make sure everyone in the room is heard through the microphone and seen on camera.
-It can even be a good idea if everyone goes online from individual devices despite being in the same physical location.
+It can even be a good idea if everyone goes online from individual devices despite being at the same physical location.
 This helps with focus and team dynamics (and sound quality too).
 This also ensures that the person presenting can pay equal attention to everyone attending.

 Sometimes mixing and matching is the way to go.

-In South-East Asia we recently ran a four-country meeting for a client.
+In South-East Asia we recently ran a four-country remote meeting for a client.
 Managing Director Katarina Ivarsson and I were in Singapore with the client’s local team.
 Design Director Anders P Hellberg and Project Manager Axel Qvarfordt were supporting the Hong Kong team on location.
 Kuala Lumpur and Sydney dialled in on their own.
 We had cameras and microphones set up, nice lighting and good loudspeakers.
 This mix of physical presence and dial-ins created a supportive, effective, collaborative and relaxed atmosphere throughout the three-hour session.

 As a meeting organizer, you are the captain of the ship.
 You set and maintain the course.

 Schedule the relevant amount of time, not what the calendar app has as its default.
 Need 10 minutes, schedule 10.
 Need 35, schedule 35.